The Pupil Premium Grant (PPG) is additional funding given to the school to raise the attainment of pupils in Years 3 to 11 who:

 Year 7 Catch Up Premium

-This is an exciting year for all those involved in the allocation and coordination of the PPG as the School focuses its efforts on amalgamating all of the departments responsible for the care, attainment and achievement of all vulnerable or disadvantaged students.
+This is an exciting year for all those involved in the allocation and coordination of the PPG as the academy focuses its efforts on amalgamating all of the departments responsible for the care, attainment and achievement of all vulnerable or disadvantaged students.
 This will be under the leadership of Mrs Emma Merchant, Assistant Headteacher, Pastoral.

 Those running interventions will be accountable to monitor and analyse the impact of what they have done to guide future practice.
 We will collate all of the data generated by the intervention program and track the attainment of the PP pupils to report the efficacy of the spending of the grant.